jyw2000-jyw/jyw2000-jyw/README.md

 Hi there👋.
 This is **JIANG YUWEI**, I am currently a Master student in [NTU](https://www.ntu.edu.sg/).
 - 🔭 I’m currently working on my postgraduate dissertation.
 - 🌱 I’m learning HTML, Deep Leaning and LLM. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 🤔 I’m looking for a job position in Data Analysis/Software Develop Engineering.
+- 🤔 I’m looking for a job position in DA/BA/PM.
 - 📫 How to reach me: jyw20001025@gmail.com
 - 📚 Here is my ResearchGate: [Link](https://www.researchgate.net/profile/Yuwei-Jiang-19)
 - 💬 Welcome to ask me about life at NTU!